 My advice is to spend an hour or so before you launch figuring out your stall marketing.

-We named our stall The Local Yum.
+I named my stall The Local Yum.
 I scored a wood offcut free from our neighbour’s recent decking project, bought a paint pen and watched a few hand-lettering YouTube vids, then created our main sign.
 It’s rough-and-ready, but it does the job.

-I used the free online design platform Canva to create this really simple logo.
+I then used the free online design platform Canva to create this really simple logo.

 You can even go the whole hog and use a website such as Design Seed to pick a colour palette, then match your logo, social media and signage to those colours.
 (This is the palette I chose, which I felt matched the browns of our stall.)

-And a second A4 sheet telling our story, letting people know our names and explaining how the stall works.
-We sprinkled the word ‘honesty’ through this sign, as apparently it can act as a psychological reminder for people.
+And a second A4 sheet briefly telling my story and explaining how the stall works.
+I sprinkled the word ‘honesty’ through this sign, as apparently it can act as a psychological reminder for people.

 You can see the full designs of these two signs here.
 And yes, you’re more than welcome to copy them!